 "The gates of hell are locked from the inside."C.S.
 Lewis (1898 - 1963), author and scholar

-Fake-aholics would recognize themselves in Lewis’ statement, above.
-That is, they exist in a living nightmare made of their own choosing.
+Fake-aholics would recognize themselves in this quotation.
+They exist in a living nightmare made of their own choosing.

 On the outside, fake-aholics appear to have a high drive and to be highly involved in their work.
 To their colleagues, they seem as work enthusiasts, who show up calm and in control.

 On the inside, however, there is a different reality.
 Fake-aholics experience low work enjoyment, even dread, because they’re constantly overwhelmed and stressed.
 It's a high act of pretence that no one notices because fake-aholics are so adept at acting as if everything is in order.

 What makes matters worse is that no matter how bad they feel on the inside, fake-aholics are often in denial of their situations.
 What they fail to see is that continually pretending to be in control can lead to emotional misery, physical and emotional exhaustion, burnout and illness.

 Fake-aholics develop a habit of plastering a smile on their faces to hide their exhaustion.
 They can also appear impassive, to conceal the fact that they're in over their heads.

 They're so used to this behavior that it becomes second nature.
 They can become so desensitized to these habits that they become their way of life.
 Living on the edge for a long time feels normal.